clarenceb/cloud-native-demos/smi-script/README.md

 Reload the `bookinfo` app (`http://localhost:9080/productpage?u=test`) -- only red stars ratings should appear and only `review-3` should be getting traffic (`http://localhost:50750/namespaces/bookinfo/deployments/productpage-v1`)

-To fianlise the rollout, you would:
+To finalise the rollout, you would:

 * Update the traffic split to only list `reviews-v3` as a backend with `100` weight
 * Delete the `review-v2` service